-The Yay Lunch Program: SJS partners with Yay Lunch to provide lunch on scheduled days.
-Yay Lunch requires parents to pre-order to receive lunch on select days.
+MealMode Lunch Program: SJS partners with MealMode to provide lunch on scheduled days.
+MealMode requires parents to pre-order to receive lunch on select days.
 Lunch orders can be made online.
-Middle school students can also purchase Grab & Go a la carte items as long as they have an active YAY lunch account including a 4 digit pin number.

 Multipurpose Room: The Multipurpose Room is often referred to as MPR.